Tech Guide

 The fiber connector is at the end of the fiber cable that plugs into a Fiber Optic Converter and makes the link between the fiber cable and the Fiber Optic Converter.

 There are 3 common fiber connectors that a Fiber Optic Converter’s fiber transceiver are designed to support.
-SC, LC, and ST are the most common and are illustrated below:
+SC, LC, and ST are the most common and are illustrated here.

 When shopping for fiber converters a manufacturer may offer different options for the same fiber converter, each specifying a different fiber transceiver.
 These different fiber transceivers are necessary to support the various common fiber connector types.